simplesamlphp/simplesamlphp-module-oidc/README.md

 ### Endpoint locations

-Once you deployed the module, you will need the exact endpoint urls the module provides to configure the relying parties.
-You can visit the discovery endpoint to learn this information:

-`<basepath>/module.php/oidc/.well-known/openid-configuration`

-This endpoint can be used to set up a `.well-known` URL (see below).
+Once you deploy the module, in the SimpleSAMLphp administration area go to `OIDC` and then select the Protocol / Federation Settings page to see the available discovery URLs.
+These URLs can then be used to set up a `.well-known` URLs (see below).

 ### Note when using Apache web server